(Last updated 2 May 2023)

 About the Author:

 The legacy of PJ Wetzel is best found in his writings.
 This blog has long been the informal storehouse - the pantry, so to speak - of raw ingredients: his experiences, thoughts, and beliefs.
-But he has also written eight books that distill those ingredients into coherent messages.
+But he has also written a novel that distills those ingredients into coherent messages.

 One book is non-fiction.
-It is 'Footprints in the Wilderness', the hike memoir for his 2012 double thru-hike of the Appalachian Trail.
+It is 'Footprints in the Wilderness', the hike memoir from his 2012 double thru-hike of the Appalachian Trail.

 Wetzel called Eden's Womb his life work.
 It combines his vision of the future history of Earth with a rousing adventure and travelogue.
-It fits in the genre of Fantasy, and yet there is no magic or supernatural content, only a startlingly distinctive new perspective on our very-real physical reality.
+It is truly pioneering in scope, and difficult to categorize.
+It fits in the genre of Fantasy and yet there is no magic or supernatural content, only a startlingly distinctive new perspective on our very-real physical reality.
 It is 'hard science fiction' without a central focus on man-made technology.
 PJ believed Nature's technology is so much more advanced and sophisticated than any human science can ever achieve.

-Starting in December 2019 Wetzel undertook a comprehensive rewrite of the first two titles, Return of Naja, and Lonely Lessons; and he extensively edited and revised the other five books.
-These are being prepared for print publication, but the first part of Return of Naja is now fully edited and the first eight chapters are being offered here as free previews.
+Starting in December 2019 Wetzel undertook a comprehensive rewrite of the first two Books of the seven that make up the full Eden's Womb novel, Return of Naja, and Lonely Lessons; and he extensively edited and revised the other five books.
+These are all now available as paperbacks, and the first part of Return of Naja is offered here as a free preview.

 * * *